One-step learning algorithm selection for classification via convolutional neural networks: Conclusions

 This paper proposes a novel meta-learning approach in which CNNs are used to learn directly from tabular datasets without the need to construct meta-features.
 The goal is to avoid any loss of information that results from a two-step approach.
 The proposed model can make accurate classifier recommendations for this type of dataset, outperforming a two-step approach based on meta-features.

-The primary challenge is to define a comprehensible set of simulated patterns that can be extrapolated to real-world datasets.
-Results show that CNNs that are used in a supervised manner can achieve nearly perfect identification of simulated patterns; however, the capacity that the proposed model has to extrapolate this knowledge to real-world datasets requires further research.
+The main challenge is to define a comprehensive set of simulated patterns that can be extrapolated to real-world datasets.
+Results show that CNNs used in a supervised manner can achieve nearly perfect identification of simulated patterns; however, the capacity of the proposed model to extrapolate this knowledge to real-world datasets requires further research.
 Fortunately, the experiments in this study show promising results.

-There are some methodological challenges that can be improved.
-For example, we can use more sophisticated strategies to match datasets of different sizes on a CNN, such as spatial pyramid pooling (SPP).
-This method consists of a special type of pooling layer that allows the inclusion of images of heterogeneous sizes.
-An SPP layer pools the features in an image and generates outputs that feed the dense layers \cite{TOLOSANA2020131}.
-Also, different CNN architectures could be explored.
-These challenges, however, would have a minor impact in the proposed framework because the classification accuracy is already near 100\% on the simulated datasets.